 "Raw Til' Dinner"

 Whenever possible or practical, I like to follow a 95% raw until dinner diet.
-This means that 95% of the foods I eat until dinner are raw and vegan.
-It also allows for some flexibility with non-raw things like vegan salad dressings, nuts, seeds and even multi-vitamins.
+This means that 95% of the foods I eat until dinner are raw and vegetarian.
+It also allows for some flexibility with non-raw things like organic vegan salad dressings, nuts, seeds and even multi-vitamins.
 Heck, I'm even open to the possibility of green tea or organic black coffee in the morning.
-However, the point is to eat fully vegan, 95% raw (uncooked) foods until dinner.
+However, the point is to eat vegetarian, 95% raw (uncooked) foods until dinner.
 I'm a firm believer that this will boost the joy of most people who try it.

 For those who can't eat raw foods for whatever reason, a whole foods vegan diet is another great option.
 However, remember that we as humans are the only animal that regularly cooks its food.
 For most animals, there is only raw food.
 We as modern humans have been a bit spoiled with the convenience of portable fire and fuel.
 But, just because it's convenient doesn't mean it's optimal.